rbind/apreshill/content/post/2020-12-31-modern-blogdown/index.markdown

 rstudioapi::navigateToFile("config/_default/params.toml")
 ```

+{{% alert note %}}
+If you want deeper customization of the styling, you can create a new CSS file `assets/scss/custom.scss` and use it to override any existing styles.
+You can see mine [here](https://github.com/rbind/apreshill/blob/master/assets/scss/custom.scss); heavily borrowing from my former intern [Desirée De Leon](https://desiree.rbind.io/)!
+{{% /alert %}}

 While you are at it, edit the other configuration files:

 * You can also view [my `config.toml` file](https://github.com/rbind/apreshill/blob/master/config.toml)